 Ten great ideas to transform the world of TV, film and music…

-- Robot voices in songs, once commonplace, have sadly become a rarity.
+The use of robot voices in songs, such as in ‘Something Good’ by the Utah Saints, once commonplace, have sadly become a rarity.
 All songs past and present should feature a robot voice at some point including instrumental classical pieces.
 Please sort this out.

 Two great national institutions celebrate their fiftieth anniversaries this year and next: James Bond and Doctor Who.
 On the face of it, the two franchises could not be more different.
 One is a sci-fi TV series arguably aimed at children, the other a serious of sexually charged action films.
 But beneath the surface, the two are more similar than they seem.
 Consider:

 Both began at a very similar time.
 The first Bond film Dr No was released in October 1962, the same month as the Cuban Missile Crisis.
 Doctor Who first graced British TV screens on November 23rd 1963: the day after President Kennedy’s assassination.

 Both fizzled out in 1989: Timothy Dalton’s second Bond film License to Kill turned out to be the last for a while.
 Some blamed the end of the Cold War.
 The Berlin Wall had fallen: who should Bond fight now?
 In fact, the success of Die Hard raised the stakes as far as action film budgets were concerned and with the British film industry then in the Thatcher-era doldrums, Bond couldn’t compete.
 Doctor Who’s end, meanwhile, is sometimes blamed on the malice of BBC controller Michael Grade.
 Grade freely admits he disliked the series.
 But in truth, like Bond, Doctor Who had been in a state of decline for some time.